grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 }
 ```

-But it the order between `ba.linear2db` and  `si.smoo` is reversed like in the following code:
+But if the order between `ba.linear2db` and  `si.smoo` is reversed like in the following code:

 ```
 import("stdfaust.lib");